ajay-sreeram/ajay-sreeram/README.md

 * Chrome extension to mark highlights in page for further references.
 * Digital slam book with options to request and write for others.
 * Online platform to find study materials, books and novels
+* Android app to draw tri colors on selfies.